- First script

 slow_mo to slow down execution.
 Learn more in the debugging tools section.

-Command Line Interface CLI can be used to record user interactions and generate Python code.
+Command line tools can be used to record user interactions and generate Python code.

 playwright codegen wikipedia.org